-Employees with a strong sense of belonging report a 56% higher level of overall job performance, compared to those who do not feel they belong.
+Employees with a strong sense of belonging report a 56% higher

 Performance metrics over a six-month period show that people who feel high versus low levels of belonging had twice as many raises.
 The employees who reported a strong sense of belonging were also promoted 18 times more often than those with low levels of belonging.